minddistrict/ohconvert/README.txt

 Overview
 ========

-ohconvert integrates ohcount_ into Hudson_.
+ohconvert integrates ohcount_ into Jenkins_.

-This script invokes ohcount, parses its output and converts it into the format understood by the SLOCCountPlugin_ for Hudson.
+This script invokes ohcount, parses its output and converts it into the format understood by the SLOCCountPlugin_ for Jenkins.
 This is equivalent to calling sloccount_ with the options::

     sloccount --duplicates --wide --details path ...